© ndblist 2022

 political borders and are purely based on

-'radio countries'’.
+'radio countries'’. (new edition, revised in

 The History & Origins of the NDB List